dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/installing-vite-with-laravel-on-wsl-and-docker/en/2025-07-11-installing-vite-with-laravel-on-wsl-and-docker-en.md

 Polling can increase CPU usage, so reduce its frequency by setting `server.watch.interval` to `1000` (1 second).

 Polling is generally discouraged due to performance concerns.
-It’s better to place your Laravel project outside the Windows file system, such as under `/home`.
+It's better to place your Laravel project outside the Windows file system, such as under `/home`.

 ## 4. Configure the Docker Container
 Change the port settings for your Docker container.

-In your Laravel project’s Docker container settings, expose port 5173 for Vite’s HMR.
+In your Laravel project's Docker container settings, expose port 5173 for Vite's HMR.
 Update your `docker-compose.yml` as follows:

 `docker-compose.yml` :